AngangGuo/blog/content/posts/2021/Windows OOBE.md

 You may need to repeat the above steps for other unknown devices.

-### How to set Windows into OOBE mode?
-From System Preparation Tool window
-* System Cleanup Action: Enter System Out-Of-Box Experience (OOBE)
-* Un-select Generate (Select `Generate` if you want to capture the image and use it from other computers)
-* Shutdown Options: Shutdown
-* Click `Ok`.
-Windows will prepare the system into OOBE mode.

 ### How to run Sysprep by using command line?
 From command line:
 ```